 Quality, not Quantity:

 But all of us have several things in common.
-We share a healthy respect for the distance of the marathon; we are all training to complete 26.2 miles, preparing to cross the finish line (this year live and in person) with a smile on our face on October 9, 2022, in Grant Park, Downtown Chicago.
-We have selected our training schedule, maybe we’ve even looked through the entire season of workouts with some trepidation, wondering about running 26.2 miles, training for 18 weeks and what we might discover about ourselves.
+We share a healthy respect for the distance of the marathon; we are all training to complete 26.2 miles, preparing to cross the finish line with a smile on our face on October 8, 2023, in Grant Park, Downtown Chicago.
+We have selected our training schedule, maybe we’ve even looked through the entire season of workouts with some trepidation, wondering about running 26.2 miles, training for 20 weeks and what we might discover about ourselves.
 We have set our preliminary goals and will be working hard to reach them.

 The way to achieve our goals is to put “Quality over Quantity” into our training.
-Successful training and racing results from the Quality of our training more than the Quantity of miles run.
-Make each workout have meaning and notice how each workout fits into the ultimate goal on October 9.
+Successful training and racing involve the Quality of our training more than the Quantity of miles run.
+Make each workout have meaning and notice how each workout fits into the ultimate goal on October 8.

 Workouts are defined by distance (or time) and intensity.
 The schedules provide the distance to run or run-walk.
 The intensity level will vary.
 During the first few weeks of training most of us need to find our ‘comfort zone’ while running.
 We often run too fast and feel extraordinarily fatigued at the end of the run.
 Sometimes we finish a workout in the first few weeks and feel so good that we think we have not run hard enough!